Chunky Panday: 1994–2003: Career slump and hiatus

 The advent of the 1990s saw a new wave of actors like Aamir Khan, Salman Khan and Shah Rukh Khan taking on roles as "romantic heroes", while Akshay Kumar, Suniel Shetty and Ajay Devgan grabbed the "action hero" roles, whereas Sunny Deol, Anil Kapoor, Jackie Shroff, Govinda continued as more versatile established actors.
 Panday found it difficult to slot himself in either category.
 In addition, by the late nineties, solo-hero films were back in vogue instead of the multi-hero films in which Panday was generally cast and Panday was not seen as a marketable hero for solo hero films.

 Panday grew increasingly tired of playing second fiddle to more prominent actors, but had difficulty being seen as marketable, other than supporting household names.
 "I was offered hero ke bhai ka (lead actor's brother) roles," he said.
 "I (told them), 'Boss, not happening.'"
 Due to a lack of work in Bollywood, he moved to act as hero in Bangladesh films.
 In 1995, he was offered his first films as the lead hero in Bangladeshi films.
 He acted in six films between 1995 and 1997 as hero in Bangladesh and all of them were successful.
 Between 1997 and 2002, he received minimal work in Bollywood, playing supporting roles in low-budget films like Tirchhi Topiwale, Yeh Hai Mumbai Meri Jaan, Kaun Rokega Mujhe and Jwalamukhi.

-2003 to present: Return to Bollywood
+2003–present: Return to Bollywood

 Panday returned to Bollywood in 2003 playing minor supporting roles in Qayamat: City Under Threat, Elaan, Don: The Chase Begins Again, Mumbai Se Aaya Mera Dost and Apna Sapna Money Money.

 In 2005, he played an underworld gangster in the Ram Gopal Varma film D – Underworld Badshah.
 Later, director Ram Gopal Varma roped him in for Darwaaza Bandh Rakho, a dark comedy thriller in which he played one of four robbers who hold a family hostage.